entigolabs/entigo-infralib-agent/README.md

     * channel_id - slack channel id
   * teams - send notifications to teams
     * webhook_url - webhook url for the teams channel, possible options include Teams Workflow or Power Automate, more info in [go-teams-notify GitHub](https://github.com/atc0005/go-teams-notify?tab=readme-ov-file#using-teams-client-workflows-context-option)
+* wrapper - configures the [provision](#provision) wrapper's gRPC forwarding to the portal backend.
+When omitted, provision runs the entrypoint transparently.
+When set, the config is stored in Secret Manager and injected into each pipeline execution as the `WRAPPER_CONFIG` env var.
+  * api - gRPC endpoint for wrapper log/plan forwarding
+    * url - full URL of the backend endpoint (`https://host[:port][/path]`).
+The path segment is preserved and prepended to gRPC method names.
+    * insecure - skip TLS (h2c).
+Only valid with an `http://` URL; the default is TLS.
+    * headers - key-value pairs added to every gRPC request
+    * oauth - oauth2 client-credentials configuration; the wrapper acquires a bearer token and attaches it to every request
+      * client_id - oauth client id
+      * client_secret - oauth client secret, recommended to use custom replacement tags, e.g. `"{{ .output-custom.wrapper-client-secret }}"`
+      * token_url - oauth token endpoint
+      * scopes - list of scopes to request
 * schedule - allows scheduling CodePipeline/Cloud Run Job executions.
 More info in [Scheduling](#scheduling)
   * update_cron - cron expression in UTC for scheduling agent update executions.
 * agent_version - image version of Entigo Infralib Agent to use